Julie Holmes

 Ideal for

-- CEOs, COOs, and CTOs setting an enterprise AI direction
+- C-suite leaders setting enterprise AI direction

 - Sales and customer-experience leaders integrating AI into commercial workflows